Shorthanded Lancers fall 67-64 in home opener - Farmville

 “If you do not respect the details of the game, then those that do will be rewarded.
 In the first half we didn’t respect it,” Aldrich, whose Lancers entered the game 18-11 in Willett Hall during his three-year tenure, said.

 “Really, across the board we gave them confidence by not executing.
 I’ve never seen so many shot-clock violations in the first half, but then we would have a breakdown.
 We’d have a breakdown in defensive transition.
 I don’t know what to say, but they’re not talking on defense.
 These are just the details of the game.
-Yes, it’s a young team and these are lessons that need to be learned, but I’m not going to bail us out, not tonight or any night, (by blaming youth and inexperience).”
+Yes, it’s a young team, and these are lessons that need to be learned, but I’m not going to bail us out, not tonight or any night, (by blaming youth and inexperience).”

 Hill finished with 14 points, seven rebounds, four assists and two steals for his third consecutive double-digit scoring game to open his collegiate career.
 He scored 13 of those in the second half and is Longwood’s first freshman since Michael Kessens in 2012-13 to begin his inaugural season with three straight double-digit scoring games.